Resources and Guidelines

 - The patient has sarcoidosis, reported with ICD-9-CM code 135.zz

-to employees only.
+In-service education is for employers who provide in-house created (employee to employee) education for employees only (not clients) free of charge.
 If the session is open to the general public or if a fee is charged, the application

 will be denied under the in-service guidelines and a new application will be required under the "regular"

 Recurring In-services: Complete application as an in-service; indicate in the application by